OlgaBochkaryova/website/content/research.md

 </div></p>

 **The project is aimed to develop ML models for discovery of antibiotics resistance markers.** We present ML models for the discovery of antibiotic resistance markers.
 The models are trained using whole-genome sequences with accompanying resistance screens, and the resistance markers are extracted with feature importance analysis.
 We emphasize the importance of accounting for population structure within a bacterial species by introducing PRPS, phylogeny-related parallelism score.
 We show that ML models that employ PRPS-aware features demonstrate superior performance, as well as discover more biologically meaningful markers.

-*The project is supported by the [FWF grant #ESP 253-B](https://pf.fwf.ac.at/en/research-in-practice/project-finder/58815)*

 [paper](https://doi.org/10.1186/s12866-023-03147-7)